mIRC-Scripters/mirckb/docs/source/commands/dns.rst

     * - -4
       - allows IPv4 results to be returned (enforce ipv4 for status window which are in ipv6 mode)
     * - -6

-.. note:: that you can't connect to it, not so useful)
+      - allows IPv6 results to be returned (enforce ipv6 for ipv4-only machine, note that you can't connect to it, not so useful)
     * - -c
       - clears all currently queued DNS requests, except for the one currently in progress
     * - -h